EarthByte/spatio-temporal-exploration/README.md

 go to https://docs.docker.com/install/ and follow the instructions inside.

 #### step 1: go into docker folder and run
-`docker build -t my_spatial_temporal_exploration .`
+`docker build -t my_spatio_temporal_exploration .`

 Alternatively, you can pull the docker container image from dockerhub.com.
-Run `docker pull gplates/spatial-temporal-exploration` and `docker tag gplates/spatial-temporal-exploration my_spatial_temporal_exploration`.
+Run `docker pull gplates/spatio-temporal-exploration` and `docker tag gplates/spatio-temporal-exploration my_spatio_temporal_exploration`.

 #### step 2: go back to the root folder of this repository
-docker run -p 8888:8888 -it --rm -v\`pwd\`:/workspace my_spatial_temporal_exploration /bin/bash -c "source activate pyGEOL && jupyter notebook --allow-root --ip=0.0.0.0 --no-browser"
+docker run -p 8888:8888 -it --rm -v\`pwd\`:/workspace my_spatio_temporal_exploration /bin/bash -c "source activate pyGEOL && jupyter notebook --allow-root --ip=0.0.0.0 --no-browser"

 (IMPORTANT!!! run this command in the root directory of this repository)